helium/HIP/0004-expensing-data-credits-for-lorawan.md

 - Tracking Issue: <!-- leave this empty -->

 # Summary
-[summary]: #summary

 Data Credits have a fixed value of $.00001 per 24 bytes.
 There were original consideration to charge for Time-on-Air, but a fixed price for data usage was settled upon to simplify the experience of network users.

 However, how are bytes counted?
 Between the LoRa Physical Header, the LoRaWAN/MAC header, and the MAC Payload, FOpts and FRMPayload there are several ways of deciding how to meter bytes.